 What are the different types of eating disorders?

-Different types of eating disorders can confusing.
+The different types of eating disorders can be confusing.
 You or your loved one may have one or more eating disorders, so it is best to get some background information about the types of eating disorders to help you move forward.

-Many times people call our office asking us whether or not a person may be suffering from eating disorders.
+Many times people call our office to ask us whether or not a person is suffering from an eating disorder.
 We have found the best way to determine if someone is suffering is to have them come into the office for a screening to determine the complexity and severity of symptoms.
-Often, early symptoms are fairly easy to hide from health professionals who are not trained in these disorders, which is why you want to find an Eating Disorder Dietitian, like the dietitians in our office.
+Early symptoms are fairly easy to hide from health professionals who are not trained in these disorders, which is why you want to find an Eating Disorder Dietitian, like the dietitians in our office.

-On our team, we have three dietitians specializing in working with clients who have eating disorders.
-Our dietitians help evaluate your loved ones symptoms and educate you both on the appropriate treatment.
-Usually we will be able to work with you and your loved one to help him/her continue in an intensive outpatient situation unless the complications of the disorder are too severe to be treated in an outpatient basis.
+On our team, we have three dietitians who specialize in working with clients who have eating disorders.
+Our dietitians help evaluate your loved one’s symptoms and educate you both on the appropriate treatment.
+Usually, we will be able to work with you and your loved one to help him/her continue in an intensive outpatient situation unless the complications of the disorder are too severe to be treated on an outpatient basis.

 If your loved one does not already have a treatment team, we will help them set up a team of experienced clinicians to foster your loved one’s recovery.
 We also make sure to provide adequate support and education for you.

-Eating disorders are often quite misunderstood, but we are here to help you realize that the disorder is not your fault.
-It is a combination of genetic and environment factors that trigger symptoms.
-Also important to remember is that there is hope and complete recovery is possible.
+Eating disorders are often misunderstood but we are here to help you realize that the disorder is not your fault.
+It is a combination of genetic and environmental factors that trigger symptoms.
+More importantly, remember that there is hope and complete recovery is possible.